The Truth About Divorce: Financial and Emotional Impacts with ADR Times

 What is the Impact of Divorce on Children?

 In recent years, newer research of the impact of divorce on children has shown that divorce does not impact children nearly to the extent as previous research suggests.
 In previous years, it was thought that children who suffered through a divorce would naturally come out the other end with mental problems such as depression or would end up having trouble with the law or with schooling.
 Now we understand that the most negative impact divorce has on children is that of conflict between the two divorced individuals, rather than the custody schedule or the divorce in and of itself.
-In fact, issues such as depression or trouble in school are more likely to have occurred as the couple were wedded, thanks to the conflicts involved, rather than after the couple has divorced.
-Children grow up to become more successful with two stable parents who are able to communicate efficiently and negotiate with each other.
+In fact, issues such as depression or trouble in school are more likely to have occurred as the couple were wedded, thanks to the conflicts involved, rather than after the married couple has divorced.
+Children grow up to become more successful with two stable divorced parents who are able to communicate efficiently and negotiate with each other.

 Children respond to an impending divorce in several different ways, however, there are three common factors that help determine how they will react.
-These factors include how close of a bond they have with each of their parents, how much conflict the couple had over the course of their marriage, and the parental figures’ ability to set aside their differences and focus on the needs of their kids during the divorce process.
-Much like older studies were inaccurate in their estimations on mental issues and schooling issues, they were also inaccurate in their analysis of how the two sexes responded to the event of divorce, in the sense that they suggested boys had a more difficult time adjusting to a divorce than their female counterparts.
+These factors include how close of a bond they have with each of their parents, how much conflict the married couple had over the course of their marriage, and the parental figures’ ability to set aside their differences and focus on the needs of their kids during the divorce process.
+Much like older studies were inaccurate in their estimations on mental issues and schooling issues, they were also inaccurate in their analysis of how the two sexes responded to the event of divorce, in the sense that they suggested boys had a more difficult time adjusting to divorce than their female counterparts.
 In reality, boys and girls react to divorce in a very similar manner.
 The main difference between the two is that boys often express their suffering and anger outwardly, whereas girls have a tendency to internalize their anger, to the point where their sleeping habits or eating habits may be affected.
 A divorce, in financial terms, affects the children directly, because the parents’ ability to provide the level of after-school activities and new clothes are somewhat hindered.

 Children need both parents in order to fully understand how romantic relationships are meant to function.
 In fact, children may develop different attachment styles based off of their original attachment to their parents.
 There are two common attachment styles children may develop: a secure attachment style and an insecure attachment style.
 Children with a secure attachment style successfully emotionally attach to both of their parents, thereby increasing their likelihood of emotional fulfillment with other partners in their later adult life.